kaiwenx99/LinuxAssign1/README.md

 ## Step 4: Connect to the Arch Linux droplet via SSH

-From step 3 we have created an Arch Linux droplet, named **Assignment1**(SFO3/1GB/25GB Disk) with IP address `147.182.207.200`.
+From step 3 you have created an Arch Linux droplet named **Assignment1**(SFO3/1GB/25GB Disk) with the IP address `147.182.207.200`.

 ![DigitalOcean droplets](assets/2_DigitalOcean_droplets.png)

-To connect to **Assignment1** via the SSH key we just added to DigitalOcean, run the following command:
+To connect to **Assignment1** via the SSH key you added to DigitalOcean earlier, run the following command:

 ```
 ssh -i .ssh/assign1 arch@147.182.207.200